“Doing a PhD is a long-distance run. Don’t run it alone!”

-The following testimonials, photographs and videos should give you some ideas of how the program looks in real life.
+The following testimonials, photographs and videos should give you some ideas of how the program looked in real life.

 “Do ask for help when you need it.
 Nobody can work on their own, and senior scientists have a lot to share with junior ones.”

 “Be ready for the fact that everything will be different from your plans anyway.
 Be prepared to listen to yourself and look for things that matter to you the most.”

 “There are no straightforward careers, it is a journey.
 Things will fall into place if you don’t give up.
 People will come to help you.”

 Alexandra Tsvetkova, OECD Trento Centre for Local Development

 “Do not be afraid that you will fail.
 Successful people fail all the time.
 It is just part of our job as scientists.”

 Helena Fulková, Institute of Experimental Medicine, Czech Academy of Sciences